ScottFeichter/node-essentials-scott/lessons/sf-lesson1a-node-intro.md

 Even though node can only run one instruction at a time the event loop prevents pending operations from blocking the program.

-The event loop allows many instructions performed asyncronysouly.
+The event loop allows many instructions performed asynchronously.

 This makes the node environment more performant for some things than would be in Python or Ruby.

+When the stack of pancakes is finished the queue from the line at the bank starts to move (until a new pancake is added).

 Here is a basic video summary of node capabilities: [What is Node.js?](https://youtu.be/uVwtVBpw7RQ)